AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Assignments/Assignment 2.typ

   )
 $
 to show that this is an embedding it is enough to show that if $phi(overline(x))$ is an atomic $L$-formula and $mM sat phi(overline(a))$ iff $mN^* sat phi(iota(overline(a)))$.
-To see this we use Loś's Theorem to get
+To see this we use Łoś's Theorem to get
 $
   mN^* sat phi(iota(overline(a))) <=> A_phi := { Delta in F : mN_Delta sat iota(overline(a))_Delta } in cal(U)
 $